-2.2.4.
+2.4.
 Example of content within an RDF graph

-Let us conclude by providing a visual example of what can be found in an RDF graph generated by the demonstrator.
+Let us conclude by providing a visual example of what can be found in an RDF graph generated by the demonstrator, either via the interactive user interface or the webAPI.
 To this end, we use GraphDB, a very well-known and established triple store.
 We first import into the store an RDF graph that has been generated from trajectories and data covering Rome and then use GraphDB's visual inspection functionality to navigate the graph.